Shreyas521032/Parking-Management-System/README.md

 2. Login with credentials (default: shreyas/1234)
 3. Navigate the dashboard to manage parking operations
 4. Configure settings through the admin panel

+## License

+© 2025 Shreyas Kasture

+All rights reserved.

+This software and its source code are the intellectual property of the author.
+Unauthorized copying, distribution, modification, or usage in any form is strictly prohibited without explicit written permission.

+For licensing inquiries, please contact: [shreyas200410@gmail.com](shreyas200410@gmail.com)